opensearch-project/sql/docs/user/ppl/cmd/information_schema.rst

     +-----------------+----------------+--------------------------------+--------------+--------+---------------------------+

-Example 2: Search tables in prometheus catalog.
+Example 2: Search tables in prometheus datasource.
 ===============================================

-The examples searches tables in the prometheus catalog.
+The examples searches tables in the prometheus datasource.

 PPL query for searching PROMETHEUS TABLES::